blockworks-foundation/mango-explorer/docs/MarketMaking.md

 # 🏛️  Marketmaking

 Traders buy and sell, but it helps when there are reliable entities for them to trade against.
 And while an individual trader may buy or sell, they typically aren’t doing both at the same time on the same symbol.
-In contract, a marketmaker places both buy and sell orders for the same symbol, producing a valuation of the symbol and saying how much they’d be willing to pay for some quantity, and how much they’d ask to part with some quantity.
+In contrast, a marketmaker places both buy and sell orders for the same symbol, producing a valuation of the symbol and saying how much they’d be willing to pay for some quantity, and how much they’d ask to part with some quantity.
 They _literally make a market_ by always providing a price at which someone can buy and a price at which someone can sell, and profit by the difference between the buy and sell prices - the ‘spread’.

 How the marketmaker knows what prices to use, how much inventory to offer, and how to manage risk are all great questions that will not be adequately addressed here.
 Sorry.
 Successful marketmakers often guard their approaches and I just don’t know any of their secrets.